-The post holder will be a member of the Oxford Research Software Engineering Group, part of the Doctoral Training Centre in the University of Oxford.
-We work with research groups across the university to create, improve and maintain software used for world-class scientific research and translational projects, and provide consulting and training on best practices in research software development and reproducible research.
-The post holder will contribute to the delivery and management of software projects based on the current project portfolio of the group and help to develop and deliver training courses and workshops to other researchers within the University.
+The post holder will be a senior member of the Oxford Research Software Engineering (OxRSE) Group, part of the Doctoral Training Centre in the University of Oxford.
+We work with research groups across the university to create, improve and maintain software used for world-class scientific research and translational projects, and provide consultation and training on best practices in research software development and reproducible research.